The following is a brief overview of the articles in this series on the war in heaven, as described in Revelation 12:

 HOW DID MICHAEL DEFEAT THE ACCUSER OF THE BRETHREN?

 The third article discussed how Michael defeated Satan.
 It concluded that Christ’s death won the victory over Satan.
-To explain how this happened, this article discusses the origin of evil, proposes that Satan accused God of arbitrary judgment when He forgives some people but condemns others but that Christ’s sinless life refuted Satan’s accusations.
+To explain how this happened, this article discusses the origin of evil and proposes that Satan accused God of arbitrary judgment when He forgives some people but condemns others but that Christ’s sinless life refuted Satan’s accusations.

 While the third article concluded that Christ’s death defeated the accuser of the brethren, verse 11 describes the victory of “our brethren” over Satan because of “their testimony?”
 The fourth article, therefore, asks who they are, and why their testimony was required to expel Satan from heaven

-WHY EVIL STILL EXIST
+WHY EVIL STILL EXISTS

 For further reading on Revelation, I recommend Jon Paulien’s commentary.
 For general discussions of theology, I recommend Graham Maxwell, who you will find on the excellent Pineknoll website.